Laplacian ideals, arrangements, and resolutions: Cellular Resolutions

 Resolutions of $I_G$ and $M_G$ provide a new perspective on the duality expressed in the Riemann-Roch theory of the graph $G$ via the notion of Alexander duality.
 The Betti numbers of $M_G$ have combinatorial interpretations in terms of the graph $G$, and, as we will see, also relate to certain well-studied geometric complexes.

 In~\cite{MS} the authors consider resolutions of $I_G$ and $M_G$.
-They show that in the case of saturated graphs $G$, the toppling ideal $I_G$ has a minimal cellular resolution supported on what we will denote as $\B(\Delta_{n-1})$, the first barycentric subdivision of $(n-1)$-dimensional simplex.
+They show that in the case of saturated graphs $G$, the toppling ideal $I_G$ has a minimal cellular resolution supported on what we will denote as $\B(\Delta_{n-1})$, the first barycentric subdivision of an $(n-1)$-dimensional simplex.

-In this case the complex $\B(\Delta_{n-1})$ coincides with the \emph{Scarf complex} associated to the (in this case generic) lattice ideal $I_G$.
+In this case the complex $\B(\Delta_{n-1})$ can be lifted to the \emph{Scarf complex} associated to the (in this case generic) lattice ideal $I_G$.
 This extends a result from \cite{PS}, where it is shown that the monomial ideal $M_G$ for $G=K_{n+1}$ has a resolution supported on the same complex $\B(\Delta_{n-1})$.

 For an arbitrary (not necessarily saturated) graph $G$, it is shown in \cite{MS} that the complex $\B(\Delta_{n-1})$ supports a generally non-minimal cellular resolution of $I_G$.
-This leads to a formula for the Betti numbers of $M_G$ in terms of the ranks of reduced homology of certain induced subcomplexes of $\B(\Delta_{n-1})$, although it is not clear how one might obtain an explicit expression.
+This leads to a formula for the Betti numbers of $M_G$ in terms of the ranks of the reduced homology of certain induced subcomplexes of $\B(\Delta_{n-1})$, although it is not clear how one might obtain an explicit expression.

 The description of a \emph{minimal} resolution of $M_G$ for an arbitrary graph $G$ is stated as an open question in both \cite{MS} and \cite{PS}.
 In \cite{PPW} the authors provide a conjecture for the Betti numbers of $M_G$ in the context of combinatorial data arising from Riemann-Roch theory of $G$.
 In Section \ref{sec:cell_graph} we confirm this conjecture.